fpauker/ur-sock/README.md

-# ur-smart
+# ur-sock

-RTDE interface implementation in ruby
+Universal robot interface implementation in ruby.
+This library provides functions using different interfaces of the universal robot.
+Primary this was designed for the new e-series.

 ## Getting Started

+This library uses 3 interfaces of the universal robot:

 Uses the RTDE socekt of universal robots.
 The commands are sent using TCP socket on port 30002.